gbartolini/gbartolini.github.io/content/posts/20240627-make-the-world-your-spof-with-postgresql-in-kubernetes/index.md

 <!--more-->

+_NOTE: this article has been updated on July 30th, 2024 covering CloudNativePG 1.24.0-rc1._

 ---

-Among the exciting updates in the upcoming CloudNativePG 1.24 release, one groundbreaking feature stands out: the **ability to declaratively control the switchover of PostgreSQL clusters across different regions** — or, more precisely, different Kubernetes clusters.
-This feature enables the demotion of a primary cluster and the promotion of a replica cluster without the need to re-clone the former primary, streamlining and enhancing the efficiency of database management practices.
+One of the most groundbreaking features in the upcoming CloudNativePG 1.24 release, now available in [preview with version 1.24.0-rc1](https://cloudnative-pg.io/releases/cloudnative-pg-1-24.0-rc1-released/), is the **ability to declaratively control the switchover of PostgreSQL clusters across different regions** — or more specifically, across different Kubernetes clusters.
+This feature allows for the demotion of a primary cluster and the promotion of a replica cluster without the need to re-clone the former primary, significantly streamlining and enhancing the efficiency of database management practices.

 While CloudNativePG traditionally operates within a single Kubernetes cluster, we've expanded its capabilities to define a distributed topology for PostgreSQL